rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 ### Vertical text

-Editions up to K/3,000/12/82 had vertical text on the left of the form asking observers to send returns to Symons, and explaining where to obtains forms from.
+Versions up to K/3,000/12/82 had vertical text on the left of the form asking observers to send returns to Symons, and explaining where to obtains forms from.

 <img src="page_images/K_3000_12_82.vertical_text.jpg" style="width:800px">